College & Career Counseling

 What do you want to do after you graduate from school?

-Many careers require schooling beyond high school.
+Many careers require education beyond high school.
 The links below can help students research the college, university, or other post secondary program that’s right for them.
 Some of these sights also provide career information.

 Gap Year Options